JohnPaton/johnpaton.github.io/content/posts/console-highlighting.md

 Processing: 100%|██████████████████| 10/10 [00:01<00:00,  9.71it/s]
 ```

-This is _okay_, but the progress bar look silly and it makes it more difficult to tell what's input and what's output.
+This is _okay_, but the progress bar looks silly and it makes it more difficult to tell what's input and what's output.
 However, there is actually another syntax highlighter specifically for this case: `pycon` (instead of `python`). it highlights lines that start with the Python prompt (`>>>`), but doesn't highlight output lines which don't have any prompt, leaving us with:

 ```pycon
 >>> my_str = "hello"